stacks-network/docs/_develop/storage.md

 {:toc}

 {% include note.html content="<ul> <li>Blockstack Gaia Storage APIs and on-disk format will change in upcoming pre-releases breaking backward compatibility.
-File encryption is currently opt-in on a file by file basis.</li> <li>Certain storage features such as and collections are not implemented in the current version.
+File encryption is currently opt-in on a file by file basis.</li> <li>Certain storage features such as collections are not implemented in the current version.
 These features will be rolled out in future updates.</li> </ul>" %}

 ## Creating a file